-Describe and explain the need for each component of the proposed project, including how currently available crisis intervention services are inadequate to address risk factors or intervene before harm occurs; and - c.
-Capabilities and Competencies Describe the management structure and staffing, specifically identifying the key person(s) responsible for carrying out program or project activities to demonstrate the capability to successfully implement the project.
+Describe and explain the need for each component of the proposed project, including how currently available crisis intervention services are inadequate to address risk factors or intervene before harm occurs.
+Describe how proposed project activities are intended to reduce or prevent gun violence.
+Describe what measures will be taken to safeguard the constitutional rights of project beneficiaries.

+c.
+Capabilities and Competencies

+Describe the management structure and staffing, specifically identifying the key person(s) responsible for carrying out program or project activities to demonstrate the capability to successfully implement the project.